 There is detailed documentation on FlexNet licensing in the document entitled “FlexNet Publisher License Administration Guide” (LAG).
-This how-to will refer to sections in that document where appropriate.

 To set up a license server you first need to select a machine to use as a server.
 See the LAG Chapter 8 on page 65 “Selecting a License Server Machine”.
 Once you have chosen a platform, you then download the correct license server zip file for your server platform.
 We provide daemon tools for the following platforms: